Mitra-Varuna (Indo-European)

-Mitra-Varuna is a deity or dyad of deities that played a significant role in Proto-Indo-European religion and mythology.
-Composed of two distinct elements – Mitra and Varuna – this divine pair represented different aspects of sovereignty, with Mitra embodying reason, order, and benevolence, and Varuna symbolizing violence, darkness, and inspiration.
+Mitra-Varuna is a proposed deity or dyad of deities suggested to have existed in Proto-Indo-European religion and mythology.
+First proposed by Georges Dumézil, he considered it to have been composed of two distinct elements – Mitra and Varuna – this divine pair represented different aspects of sovereignty, with Mitra embodying reason, order, and benevolence, and Varuna symbolizing violence, darkness, and inspiration.

 The dyad was first reconstructed as such by Georges Dumézil in his essay Mitra-Varuna.
 The reconstruction is linked to his Trifunctional hypothesis.
 With each one representing the different sides of his concept of sovereignty.